Learning Video Generation for Robotic Manipulation with Collaborative Trajectory Control: Experiments

 \subsection{Evaluation Metrics}

-We perform evaluation\footnote{Generate a video based on an initial frame, a prompt, robot and object trajectories, and an optional object mask (for Tora and Ours), and then compare it with GT video.} on 214 test samples in Bridge V2, covering diverse manipulation skills\footnote{Skills: move, pick, open, close, upright, topple, pour, wipe, and fold}, based on: 1) \underline{\textit{Trajectory Accuracy}}: We report the Trajectory Error (\textbf{TrajError}), which computes the average L1 distance between the input and generated trajectories of both the robot arm and the manipulated object.
-2) \underline{\textit{Video Quality}}: We adopt standard metrics, including Frechét Video Distance (\textbf{FVD})~\cite{unterthiner2018towards}, \textbf{PSNR}~\cite{hore2010image}, and \textbf{SSIM}~\citep{wang2004image}, and further assess video on widely-used VBench~\cite{huang2024vbench}.
+We perform evaluation\footnote{Generate a video based on an initial frame, a prompt, robot and object trajectories, and an optional object mask (for Tora and Ours), and then compare it with GT video.} on 214 test samples in Bridge, covering diverse manipulation skills\footnote{Skills: move, pick, open, close, upright, topple, pour, wipe, and fold}, based on: 1) \underline{\textit{Trajectory Accuracy}}: We report the Trajectory Error (\textbf{TrajError}), which computes the average L1 distance between the input and generated trajectories of both the robot arm and the manipulated object.
+2) \underline{\textit{Video Quality}}: We adopt standard metrics, including Frechét Video Distance (\textbf{FVD})~\citep{unterthiner2018towards}, \textbf{PSNR}~\citep{hore2010image}, and \textbf{SSIM}~\citep{wang2004image}.